7 Steps to Making Money on Udemy

 The income potential in your first few months as a new Udemy instructor varies based on many factors like the size of your existing audience, your course topic, and the marketing power behind your promotional efforts.

 You can see from the above examples, that around $50 to $500 per month of passive income is possible for new Udemy instructors but, the potential can be even more money!

 Final thoughts about how to make money on Udemy

-Selling courses on Udemy is a passive income stream to make money online that can work for many people.
+Selling courses on Udemy is a passive income stream to make extra money online that can work for many people.
 It can be fulfilling to connect with students and teach a topic you're passionate about to an audience eager to learn.

 Plus, it's beginner-friendly!

 If this is something you're curious about trying out, I encourage you to go for it and become a Udemy instructor.
 The only thing you'll be risking is your time but, I think the risk is worth it.
 This could turn into a successful project that replaces your day job, turning a full-time income like many of the instructors shared above.

 Would you teach on Udemy?Click here to join Udemy to get started